 Adding to the chaos of redevelopment is the construction of the Sungai Buloh–Kajang MRT line.
 This will connect Pasar Seni (the station serving Chinatown) with Bukit Bintang (one of the most popular areas for tourists).
 It is scheduled to be opened in mid-2017.

-Perhaps the biggest catalyst for change will be the KL118 tower (now known as Merdeka PNB 118).
+Perhaps the biggest catalyst for change will be the Merdeka PNB 118 (previously known as KL118 tower).
 As the name hints, this will have a whopping 118 floors and stand at 682 metres, easily eclipsing the current tallest building in KL – the Petronas Twin Towers.
 The building is designed by Melbourne architects, Fender Katsalidis (yay Melbourne!).

 If you stand at the corner of Jalan Sultan and Jalan Hang Jebat (at the Leaf and Co Cafe) you can see the construction cranes.
 Also included in this picture is the usual traffic apocalypse that chokes the streets of Chinatown.